-SAVANNAH, Ga. - The Transportation Security Administration discovered a loaded firearm at the Savannah/Hilton Head International Airport (SAV) checkpoint today.
+SAVANNAH, Ga. - The Transportation Security Administration discovered a loaded firearm at a Savannah/Hilton Head International Airport (SAV) checkpoint this morning.

-At approximately 8 a.m., a loaded Smith & Wesson .40 caliber pistol was discovered in a passenger’s carry-on bag.
+At approximately 5:45 a.m., a loaded Kimber 9mm handgun was detected in a passenger’s carry-on bag.

 While firearms may be transported in checked baggage (provided they are declared to the airline, in a proper carrying case and unloaded), they are prohibited in carry-on bags.

 TSA would like to remind passengers that it is important for them to thoroughly search their bags for any potential dangerous weapons or prohibited items before departing for the airport.